 Earlscliffe after John Pentland Mahaffy's death

-After Mahaffy died in 1919, the house remained with the Mahaffy family for a few years more.
+After Mahaffy died on the 4th June 1919, the house remained with the Mahaffy family for a few years more.
 The lease of Earlscliffe was renewed in 1922 with Howth Castle Estates for a period of 250 years by his daughter Rachel Mahaffy.